 - Pain when you urinate

 Your doctor may also want to get a picture of your symptoms over a certain period of time.
-To get this information, she’ll ask you to keep a bladder diary (voiding log).
-She may even ask you to do this before you come in for the first time.
+To get this information, they’ll ask you to keep a bladder diary (voiding log).
+They may even ask you to do this before you come in for the first time.

 - Each time you urinate (on purpose or not)